 A while back, I talked about the Braun Series 9 electric shaver that had four cutting elements Braun says will give you the closest shave.
 I never thought that I’d see an electric razor with five cutting elements!

 But product designers and engineers at Panasonic was able to pull off what I think was impossible, shoving 5 blades into an electric shaver head.

-We will find out in this review if those claims are accurate and if you should invest around $200++ for this 5 blade electric shaver or if it is just a waste of money.
+We will find out in this review if those claims are accurate and if this five-blade electric shaver worth the cost or not.

 A quick look at the features

 - Features an industry-first 5-blade shaving system in an electric razor

 - Precision Nanotech blades angled at around 30 degrees give you a close shave

 - Pivoting head gives you flexibility when shaving trouble spots like the jaw and neck area